-- 8.2 Policy LC 1 of APPS 7 requires the consideration of the density of the proposal and that it should not be greater than that of the established residential area. - 8.3 Objectors have raised the proposal to be overdevelopment and trebling of the density in a busy area with the recent developments constructed. - 8.4 The proposal is located on Causeway Street which is primarily defined by residential properties.
+- 8.3 Policy LC 1 of APPS 7 requires the consideration of the density of the proposal and that it should not be greater than that of the established residential area. - 8.4 Objectors have raised the proposal to be overdevelopment and trebling of the density in a busy area with the recent developments constructed. - 8.5 The proposal is located on Causeway Street which is primarily defined by residential properties.
 Further to the northwest, properties are primarily dwellings.
 The northwest of the proposal is bound by an access.
 To the southeast are two apartment buildings and then a road.
-Consequently, this section of Causeway Street is defined by apartments. - 8.5 No. 61 Causeway Street contains 8 apartments.
+Consequently, this section of Causeway Street is defined by apartments. - 8.6 No. 61 Causeway Street contains 8 apartments.
 No. 67 73 Causeway Street was under construction as of site visit and is now complete.
-The planning approval under LA01/2021/1224/F related to 11 apartments.
+The planning approval under

+- LA01/2021/1224/F related to 11 apartments.
 The density for both apartment buildings is 172 dwellings per hectare.
 The proposal has a density of 140 dwellings per hectare.
-Individually, both existing apartment buildings have a higher density than the proposal.

-8.6 It is acknowledged that newer development has changed the density and character on the street.
+Individually, both existing apartment buildings have a higher density than the proposal. - 8.7 It is acknowledged that newer development has changed the density and character on the street.
 Previous proposals along Causeway Street would have been considered against the policy requirements and on their own merits.
 Paragraph 4.16 of the SPPS outlines support for a mixture of house types, sizes and tenures within housing schemes.
 The diversity in housing stock finds support in planning policy.
 The policy test requirements of Policy LC 1 of APPS 7 are that the proposal does not have a density significantly higher than that found in the established residential area.
-The policy test is complied with in the case of this proposal as it does not have a density significantly higher than that found in the case of this proposal as it does not have a density significantly higher than the established area.
+The policy test is complied with in the case of this proposal as it does not have a density significantly higher than within the established area.